Managing group work in digital and blended learning

 |Making group work inclusive

-- Follow existing guidance on inclusive group work.
+- Follow existing guidance on inclusive group work from the Elevate group work page.

 - Consider how you allocate students to groups.
 Including both on-campus and remote students in a group is a good way to build a sense of community and help remote students feel more connected, but you will need to provide appropriate tools and support to enable equal participation from both groups of students (e.g. tools for asynchronous communication).